 The only way to handle these is to leave them to it, recognising that how they want to live their life as a fully grown adult is entirely up to them, and how you want to live yours is up to you.

 It’s hard to recognise and accept that your child is a narcissist, accepting that is who they are, and no matter what you do, it’ll not change them.

 Knowing you love them unconditionally doesn’t mean you have to accept their toxic behaviour, and they need consequences to their destructive behaviours.
 If that was phoning the authorities if they steal from you, or asking them to move out of the home if you can not handle what they are doing.

 The more you try to explain and help them, the more they will fight against you.
-If you keep giving in to them and giving them what they want they will keep taking, and you’ll keep hurting, knowing that’s who they are and what they do, remove the guilt knowing you have done all you could think of and nothing worked, let the guilt go and stop giving, if giving leaves you feeling unhappy, if your happy to give, then give, this is your life.
+If you keep giving in to them and giving them what they want they will keep taking.
+You’ll keep hurting, knowing that’s who they are and what they do, remove the guilt knowing you have done all you could think of and nothing worked, let the guilt go and stop giving if giving leaves you feeling unhappy, if you’re happy to give, then give, this is your life.

 learn and stick to you’re boundaries, if you have a Boundary within your household that the adult child ignores, tackle them one by one, and if your adult child breaks that boundaries, you need to set firm consequence and stick with them, the more you give in, the more they will take advantage of you.